chrismo/platform-ws-services/JOURNAL.md

 Also I suspect I jumped the gun on presuming deployments were instances instead of types as the README said before.

+### Dec 11 2015

+Fresh start.
+Read over a bit of Go docs and went through the Tour examples to help me understand some more basics, cuz reading is much easier than writing.
+And I need to understand interfaces better.

+So what to code next. ...

+This design is bothering me.
+Listener, as just an interface should exist, but I should be able to have the alerter and the notifier both implement that ... right now it seems like passing both an alerter and a notifier into the listener is ... no bueno.
+If I alter the alert handler to receive a slice of listeners, it could loop over them all and say 'go for it' whatever you need to do.
+I'm thinking this might also setup having specific notifier types for each notification service (PagerDuty, Slack, etc.) which can then be wired up once in main, and a generic notifier class that then is also conceptually coupled to every notification service won't have to exist.

+In real life, if there's no time for this refactoring, then we probably do the faster thing of making Listener accept both an Alerter and a Notifier and work to circle back on the refactoring.

+I prefer the refactoring first, then the addition should just slide right into place.

+Trick now is, how do I test this to ensure refactoring don't break stuff, and I'm still a n00b.